Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion: Conclusion

 \section{Conclusion}

-This paper proposes a self-supervised monocular depth estimation method based on the diffusion model.
+This paper proposes an unsupervised monocular depth estimation method based on the diffusion model.
+Benefiting from the generative network, the diffusion model, our method exhibits strong robustness.
+It performs exceptionally well in two common challenging scenarios encountered in autonomous driving, domain-level and pixel-level anomalies.
 We improve the guidance approach for image features during the denoising process by utilizing a hierarchical feature-guided denoising module.
-This approach further enhances the robustness of the model.
-Furthermore, we design a novel implicit depth consistency loss.
-It can provide more targeted constraint on the depth estimation network and make sure the estimated depths are consistent in scale within the same video sequence.
+This approach allows for a more comprehensive utilization of both spatial geometry and semantic features from the image, thus enabling the model to learn the enhanced depth feature distribution.
+Furthermore, we design a novel implicit depth consistency loss, which provides the depth estimation subnetwork with additional constraint.
+It enhances our model's performance and makes sure the estimated depths are consistent in scale within the same video sequence.
 Experimental results show that our approach achieves promising estimation and remarkable robustness, which is particularly useful in real-world scenarios.